ThomasProg/MusicGenerationFramework/README.md

 sudo apt-get install xorg-dev
 ```

+Use `cmake --install Build` to put the libraries, executables, and headers in a clean folder.

 #### Adding the framework to your CMake Project

 If you are building your own program using CMake, it is recommended to just use add_subdirectory():